 hydrocortisone - a corticosteroid drug that reduces inflammation.

 IBD nurse - nursing member of the IBD team with specialist training and knowledge of IBD, who can provide support for people affected by IBD.

-IBS (Irritable Bowel Syndrome) - IBS is sometimes confused with Inflammatory Bowel Disease, but is a separate and different condition.
+IBS - Irritable Bowel Syndrome - IBS is sometimes confused with Inflammatory Bowel Disease, but is a different condition.
 Some of the typical symptoms of IBS, such as diarrhoea and abdominal pain, can be very similar to those of IBD – but IBS does not cause inflammation or bleeding.

 ileocaecal valve - a valve at the joining of the small and large intestines that prevents food residue flowing back to the ileum from the colon.